 The website housed a lot of important information but was difficult to navigate and lacked cohesion.
 The human element was missing and they also needed to encourage people to get involved in the cause.

-A more human tone of voice was developed for the creative campaign.
+Percept’s approach on this website design and development brief, was to introduce more human tone of voice into the creative campaign development.
 Using natural language and a simplified framework we clearly defined the issues around cognitive impairment care and guided people on how to lend a hand.
 Copywriting addressed everything from headlines through to easy-to-use forms, creating fewer barriers to entry for signups.

 We uncovered human stories by encouraging people to share theirs via the website.
 A downloadable placard template gave people a visual way to share their experiences along with long form text options.